Kelviny-Jesus/adav2/README.md

 - **AI-powered full-stack web development** for **NodeJS based applications** directly in your browser.
 - **Support for multiple LLMs** with an extensible architecture to integrate additional models.
+- **Modern authentication system** with role-based access control for admin features.
+- **Beautiful UI with Ada's visual identity** featuring gradient backgrounds and consistent styling.
+- **Cloud and Local Provider management** for connecting to various AI services.
 - **Attach images to prompts** for better contextual understanding.
 - **Integrated terminal** to view output of LLM-run commands.
 - **Revert code to earlier versions** for easier debugging and quicker changes.